pkhuong/pkhuong.github.io/source/_posts/2021-05-14-baseline-implementations-should-be-predictable.markdown

 by 11, so code compiled by LLVM only needs a multiplication and a shift, nearly twice as fast as Reciprocal's generic sequence.
-The fast\_divide crate does do better here than when dividing by 7, since it avoids the slowest path, but is still slower than Reciprocal; simplicity helps.
+The fast\_divide crate does do better here than when dividing by 7, since it avoids the slowest path, but Reciprocal is still faster; simplicity pays.

-The three microbenchmarks above reward special-casing, since we always divide by the same constant in a loop, and thus always hit the same code path without ever incurring a mispredicted branch.
+The three microbenchmarks above reward special-casing, since they always divide by the same constant in a loop, and thus always hit the same code path without ever incurring a mispredicted branch.

-What happens when we [pick unpredictably from four precomputed divisors](https://github.com/pkhuong/reciprocal/blob/main/benches/div_throughput_variable.rs), for divisions by 2, 3, 7, or 11 (one easy, one hard, and two regular divisors)?
+What happens to independent divisions [by unpredictable precomputed divisors](https://github.com/pkhuong/reciprocal/blob/main/benches/div_throughput_variable.rs), for divisions by 2, 3, 7, or 11 (respectively easy, regular, hard, and regular divisors)?

     hardware_u64_div        time:   [91.592 us 93.211 us 95.125 us]
     reciprocal_u64_div      time:   [17.436 us 17.620 us 17.828 us]